meyskens/linux-itf/src/kubernetes/resources/README.md

 wp-mysql-0   1/1     Running   0          86s
 ```

 We see we have one MySQL container running.
-But we also needed a service right?
+But we also needed a service, right?

 ```dns
 $ kubectl get service